Searching for the Truth

 (Always Telling the Truth Means Never Having to Remember Anything)

-by Dennis G. Balthaser
+Dennis G. Balthaser